andrew/ultimate-awesome/README.md

 - [developer-resources-hub](https://github.com/madhurimarawat/developer-resources-hub) - A comprehensive collection of valuable resources for developers, covering job preparation, programming, frontend, backend, IoT, databases, and more.
 - [ansible-guide](https://github.com/mikeroyal/ansible-guide) - Ansible Guide .
 - [DirectX-Guide](https://github.com/mikeroyal/DirectX-Guide) - DirectX Guide.
+- [awesome-mac-mini-homeserver](https://github.com/momenbasel/awesome-mac-mini-homeserver) - 260+ curated tools, guides, and projects for turning an Apple Silicon Mac mini into a 24/7 agentic AI home server.
+Ollama, Claude Code, Jellyfin, Vaultwarden, Home Assistant, and more - with one-command installers.
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
 - [awesome-ethz](https://github.com/nahakiole/awesome-ethz) - An opinionated list of awesome resources for studying at ethz.
 - [awesome-nan](https://github.com/nanlabs/awesome-nan) - This is a curated list of all the Open Source examples and projects we have at NaNLABS.